Miller index: Definition

 That is, (hkℓ) simply indicates a normal to the planes in the basis of the primitive reciprocal lattice vectors.
 Because the coordinates are integers, this normal is itself always a reciprocal lattice vector.
 The requirement of lowest terms means that it is the shortest reciprocal lattice vector in the given direction.

 Equivalently, (hkℓ) denotes a plane that intercepts the three points a1/h, a2/k, and a3/ℓ, or some multiple thereof.
 That is, the Miller indices are proportional to the inverses of the intercepts of the plane, in the basis of the lattice vectors.
 If one of the indices is zero, it means that the planes do not intersect that axis (the intercept is "at infinity").

 Considering only (hkℓ) planes intersecting one or more lattice points (the lattice planes), the perpendicular distance d between adjacent lattice planes is related to the (shortest) reciprocal lattice vector orthogonal to the planes by the formula: $d = 2\pi / |\mathbf{g}_{h k \ell}|$.

 The related notation [hkℓ] denotes the direction:

 That is, it uses the direct lattice basis instead of the reciprocal lattice.
 Note that [hkℓ] is not generally normal to the (hkℓ) planes, except in a cubic lattice as described below.

-Case of cubic structures
+Cubic structures

 For the special case of simple cubic crystals, the lattice vectors are orthogonal and of equal length (usually denoted a), as are those of the reciprocal lattice.
 Thus, in this common case, the Miller indices (hkℓ) and [hkℓ] both simply denote normals/directions in Cartesian coordinates.